 Manassas National Battlefield Park—Manassas

-Manassas National Battlefield Park is the site of the first major battle of the Civil War, the Battle of Bull Run, as well as the Second Battle of Manassas, which led General Lee north to invade Union territory.
+Manassas National Battlefield Park is the site of the first major battle of the Civil War, the Battle of Bull Run, as well as the Second Battle of Manassas, which resulted in a Confederate victory that would mark the height of its power.
 Take a guided tour of the battlefield on foot and then hike, bike, or horseback on over 40 miles of trails within the 5,100-acre park.

 George Washington’s Mount Vernon—Mount Vernon

 Located south of Alexandria, George Washington’s Mount Vernon estate is one of Virginia’s most beloved historic sites.
-Rather than driving to or from Alexandria, consider taking the Mount Vernon Trail, an 18-mile multi-use paved trail that stretches from the estate to Theodore Roosevelt Island, connecting with regional trails along the way.
-You can either bike or walk the trail to Mount Vernon, and public restrooms, picnic areas, and trash cans spaced along the trail allow for necessary breaks.
+Rather than driving to or from Alexandria, consider taking the Mount Vernon Trail, an 18-mile multi-use paved trail that stretches from the estate to Theodore Roosevelt Island.
+You can either bike or walk the trail to Mount Vernon, and you'll see the path connect with regional trails along the way.
+Public restrooms, picnic areas, and trash cans spaced along the trail allow for necessary breaks.

 Colonial National Historical Park—Yorktown